lehins/tutorials/Haskell/QuickCheck/quickcheck.md

 *** Gave up!
 Passed only 94 tests (44% trivial).
 ```

-We can see that values this property was tested on are almost all trivial
+Almost all values this property was tested on are in fact trivial ones.
-ones.
-Increasing number of tests was not much help.
-This is due to the fact,
+Increasing number of tests was not much of a help, because, by default, values
-that by default, values generated for integers are pretty small, we could try to
+generated for integers are pretty small, we could try to fix that, but this time
-fix that, but this time we will also generate a histogram of unique pairs of
-discovered prime numbers:
+we will also generate a histogram of unique pairs of discovered prime numbers:

 ```haskell
 prop_PrimeSum_v2 :: (Positive (Large Int)) -> (Positive (Large Int)) -> Property